requarks/wiki-docs/releases/future.md

 - Some migrations can be complex (specifically MS SQL Server)

 Supporting PostgreSQL as the only database engine in 3.x would greatly simplify development.

+## Switch to a full SPA model for navigation

+At the moment, only the administration area is using a SPA navigation model (switch views without reloading the page).
+Standard view pages don't use this model for easier SEO.

+In 3.x, site-wide SPA should be implemented in addition to server-side rendering of page contents.